 Welcome to Rehoboth Beach!
-Our one square mile community is located in the mid-Atlantic and is the largest beach resort in the State of Delaware.
-Known as the “Nation’s Summer Capital”, our town was historically branded as the get-a-way of choice for beach goers from Washington, D.C.
-Now, our beach town hosts visitors from all over the country, and the world.
-Many of our award winning town events have expanded later into the year.
-Rehoboth Beach is now known as a year round vacation destination for business and pleasure.
+Our one-square mile community is located in the mid-Atlantic region and is the largest beach resort in the state of Delaware.
+Known as the “Nation’s Summer Capital,” our city was historically branded as the getaway of choice for beach-goers from the Washington, D.C. area.
+Today, our beach town hosts visitors from all over the country - indeed, from around the globe - and Rehoboth Beach has become a year-round vacation destination.

-Whether you are visiting or one of our many lucky local residents, the City of Rehoboth Beach is here to serve you!
-Browse our website for more information, or call us directly at 302-227-6181.
+Whether you are visiting Rehoboth Beach for just a few days or are fortunate enough to live here, the City of Rehoboth Beach is here to serve you!
+Browse our website for more information or call us directly at 302-227-6181.

-The earliest settlers to this area were Native Americans who traveled to the beach in the summer months to enjoy the cool breezes and abundant seafood.
+The earliest settlers in this area were Native Americans who traveled to the beach in summer months to enjoy the cool breezes and abundant seafood.
 Between 1650 and 1675, English and Dutch settlers put down roots here as the area became home to farmers and members of William Penn's earliest legislatures.
-Later owners participated in the American War of Independence.
+Later settlers participated in the American Revolutionary War.

-According to information from the Rehoboth Beach Historical Society, in 1872, Reverend Robert W. Todd of St. Paul's M.E.
-Church in Wilmington visited a Camp Meeting area on the Jersey Shore.
-He soon pursued the idea of starting a camp area here on the Delaware coast.
+According to information from the Rehoboth Beach Historical Society and Museum, in 1872, Rev. Robert W. Todd of St. Paul's M.E.
+Church in Wilmington visited a religious camp meeting on the Jersey Shore.
+He soon pursued the idea of starting a camp on the Delaware coast.
 In 1873, on 414 acres purchased from local farmers, the Rehoboth Camp Meeting Association was formed.

-The grounds were laid out in a fan-shaped design with wide streets, parks and specific building lots.
-That design remains largely intact today.
+The grounds were laid out in a fan-shaped design with wide streets, parks, and specific building lots.
+This design remains largely intact today.

-While the Association discontinued its formal meetings by 1881, other groups utilized the site for services until about the turn on the 20th century.
-In 1891, Delaware's General Assembly established a municipality for the territory, naming it Henlopen City.
+While the association discontinued its formal meetings by 1881, other groups utilized the site for services until around the turn on the 20th century.
+In 1891, Delaware's General Assembly established the territory as a municipality, naming it Henlopen City.
 In 1891, it was renamed Rehoboth Beach.

-The Boardwalk, now a mile long, was originally built in 1873 on high ground between the beach and Surf Avenue, which ran the full length of the ocean front.
-Many storms have changed the configuration over the years; but in 1879, the original Henlopen Hotel was built on the site now occupied by a hotel of the same name.
+The boardwalk, now a mile long, was originally built in 1873 on high ground between the beach and Surf Avenue, which ran the full length of the oceanfront; many storms have changed the configuration over the years.
+In 1879, the original Henlopen Hotel was built on the site now occupied by a hotel of the same name.

-With the coming of the railroad - which ran right down Rehoboth Avenue, the second block of Baltimore Avenue became the new center of camp meetings and city life.
-Many of the original tent houses (small one-room buildings surrounding a center structure) were moved there with new ones constructed as well.
+With the coming of the railroad, which ran down the center of what is now Rehoboth Avenue, the second block of Baltimore Avenue became the new center for camp meetings and city life.
+Many of the original tent houses (small, one-room buildings surrounding a center structure) were moved there and new ones constructed as well.

 In 1925, a paved highway was completed from Georgetown to Rehoboth Beach.
-It helped link the resort with the paved roads towards Washington, D.C.; and many legislators, diplomats and government employees began to visit and vacation here.
-It wasn't long before Rehoboth Beach came to be known as the "Nation's Summer Capital".
+It helped link the resort with the paved roads connecting Washington, D.C., and many legislators, diplomats, and government employees began to visit and vacation here.
+It wasn't long before Rehoboth Beach came to be known as the "Nation's Summer Capital."

-Downtown Rehoboth Beach came of age in the era of Victorian influences and evolved throughout the 20th century to change with the times.
-Both the residential and commercial area, despite their growth and maturation, have retained the warm and friendly charm and ambiance that reflect Rehoboth Beach's historic past.
+Downtown Rehoboth Beach came of age in the era of Victorian influences, and has continued to evolve through the generations.
+Both Rehoboth's residential and commercial areas, despite their growth and maturation, have retained the warm and friendly charm and ambiance that reflect Rehoboth Beach's historic past.